mozsearch/mozsearch/docs/analysis.md

   - `slotLang`: See `BindingSlotLang`
   - `ownerLang`: See `BindingOwnerLang`
   - `sym`
+- `ontologySlots`: For semantics introduced via `ontology-mapping.toml`, an array of `OntologySlotInfo`:
+  - `slotKind`: See `OntologySlotKind`
+  - `syms`: An array of target symbols.
+Because of cases like RunnableConstructor this needs to be a set and not just a singular sym.
 - `supers`: For class-like symbols, an array of:
   - `sym`: The searchfox symbol for this super.
   - `props`: An array of strings whose presence indicates a semantic attribute: